In essence, lamination makes the product ‘ready’ to be put into the hands of consumers. You can consider two types of lamination: Matte and Gloss.

 What is Gloss lamination?

-In contrast to matte lamination, gloss has a lustrous quality as light bounces off the surface.
-The effect is that of vibrancy, better image contrast and a richer depth of color.
+In contrast to matte lamination, the gloss has a lustrous quality as light bounces off the surface.
+Therefore the effect is that of vibrancy, better image contrast and richer depth of color.

-Glossy laminated bags and magazines draw attention to themselves; in this respect, they can be viewed as more showy to their subdued matte counterparts.
+Gloss laminated bags and magazines draw attention to themselves; in this respect, they can be viewed as flashy to their subdued matte counterparts.